 We continued to ask her where Quincy was, and she stated he was not home.

 - I would tell the officer who wrote #1 that this sentence should never have been written at all – and I would have done some counseling about efficiency.
+There’s no need to record your questions – write down only what the victim, witness, or suspect tells you.
 Police officers are busy men and women.
 Get your paperwork done and go on to the next task!
-In this report, writing down your questions adds nothing useful.

 - Excerpt #2 impressed me, and I would have congratulated the officer on a professional report.
 (Of course I’m assuming the rest of the report was just as good!).
 It’s clear, efficient, and written in active voice.
 There’s no need to write your repeated questions: